This page has a new address: https://www.palmbeachstate.edu/career-pathways/pathway-health.aspx#as

 Point System for Selection:

 Once all general admission criteria have been satisfied, a point system is utilized for selection of students to the program.
-In the event of a tie, a lottery selection system will be used.
+In the event of a tie, the Natural Science GPA will be used.

 |Classes required to enter the program||Points awarded|